Around 4:30 p.m., the price of New York crude plunged to 78.88 dollars with a drop of 5.52% and Brent fell 4.81% to 86.11 dollars.

 On Wednesday, the US Federal Reserve (Fed) notably tightened the screw by 0.75 percentage points in order to curb inflation.
 It thus opened the ball for a week of rate hikes by many central banks around the world.

 The Bank of England (BoE) also considers that the United Kingdom entered recession in the third quarter.
-A “recession” could even occur next year in the euro zone in the event of a “total cut off of Russian gas”, warned for its part the European Central Bank (ECB).
+A “recession” might even occur next year in the euro zone in the event of a “total cut off of Russian gas”, warned for its part the European Central Bank (ECB).

 Geopolitical tensions